Affects of Heat on Productivity and How Air Conditioning Can Help

 Why It’s Not Just Your Health That Can Suffer

-A 2014 study by researchers at the Helsinki University of Technology looked at the productivity of a group of office employees working within a range of temperatures and found that performance notably decreased where the air temperature of the working environment was above 23-24 degrees Celsius.
+A 2014 study by researchers at the Helsinki University of Technology looked at the productivity of a group of office employees working within a range of temperatures.
+They found that performance notably decreased where the air temperature of the working environment was above 23-24 degrees Celsius.

 A stuffy, hot office can also have a detrimental effect on our satisfaction levels.